 We have outlined the need to construct a diverse workforce, and with this will come new experiences and perspectives that ultimately contribute to bringing some much-needed innovation into the business.

-Women leaders will bring skills, different perspectives, and innovative ideas to the table, but these three combined will help create new perspectives that lead to better decision-making as a whole for the business.
+Women leaders will bring skills, different perspectives, and innovative ideas to the table, but these three combined will help create innovative perspectives that lead to better decision-making as a whole for the business.

 8. Women leaders can provide better mentorship

 Especially for the younger generation, the power of role models cannot be overlooked.
 Regardless of a person’s gender, all people need someone who will guide them to progress in their careers.
-Specifically, for mentoring and coaching young talent, women leaders are better mentors than men.
+Women can harness their talents in this area because, specifically, for mentoring and coaching young talent, women leaders are better mentors than men.

 According to a study, 29% of women believe that their gender will be an obstacle to advancement.
 To overcome this obstacle, women in leadership positions can take this opportunity and begin empowering the bright young minds of the next generation.